LIHI Certificate #134 – Vergennes Project, Vermont

 Facility Type Run-of-river

-FERC No. P-2674 issued 1999, expires 05/31/2029
+FERC No. P-2674 issued in 1999, expires 05/31/2029

-The Vergennes Project is located on Otter Creek in Addison County, Vermont.
-The project is situated at natural rock falls on Otter Creek, a tributary of Lake Champlain.
-The project’s two powerhouses, intake structures, three dams, and tailrace lie within the City of Vergennes.
+The project is situated at natural rock falls and Lake Champlain backwaters to the tailrace.
 Electric power has been generated from Vergennes Falls since 1896.
 The current facilities of the Vergennes Hydroelectric Project were originally constructed between 1911 and 1943 and underwent a significant number of changes to enhance environmental performance, most notably the conversion from a daily peaking plant to run-of-river operation.
-The project is located downstream of the Weybridge Project (LIHI #98).
+The project is the first dam on the river and located downstream of the Weybridge Project (LIHI #98).
+Other upstream projects include Middlebury Lower (LIHI #99) and Otter Creek (LIHI #128).
 The project is owned by Green Mountain Power (GMP), the first energy utility certified as a B-Corporation.

 The project operates in a strict run-of-river mode and impounds a 133-acre reservoir.
-Flows over the spillways support aesthetics with the following flow schedule: April 1- October 31: 150 cfs daytime and 75 cfs nighttime; November 1-December 15: 100 cfs daytime and 50 cfs nighttime; December 16 – March 31: No specific flow requirements.
-The project converted from a peaking plant to run-of-river operations in 1999.
-Consultation with Vermont Agency of Natural Resources (VANR) confirms compliance with run-of-river operations after completing monitoring requirements as outlined in the 2017 LIHI Certification.
+The dam structures create three short bypassed reaches no more than 150 feet long.
+Flows over the spillways support aesthetics and recreation with the following flow schedule: from April 1- October 31, 150 cfs during daytime and 75 cfs at night.
+From November 1-December 15, 100 cfs during daytime and 50 cfs at night.
+From December 16 – March 31 there are no specific flow requirements.
+Flow levels were developed from a demonstration study in consultation with the Vermont Agency of Natural Resources (VANR).

-Cultural resources in the project area include the structures featured on the two islands found between the dams: Norton’s Grist Mill and a historic pump house, both constructed in the late 1800s.
-The project operates under a Cultural Resources Management Plan developed in coordination with the Vermont Division for Historic Preservation.
-The project owner reports annually on activities conducted.
+The project is located within the Vergennes Historic District, listed in the National Register of Historic Places .
+The boundary of the historic district encompasses the entire complex of buildings and structures of the Vergennes Project.
+The penstocks and headworks structure are historically significant as contributing components of the Vergennes Project as are Norton’s Grist Mill and a historic pump house both constructed in the late 1800s.
+The project operates under a Cultural Resources Management Plan developed in coordination with the Vermont Division for Historic Preservation (VDHP).
+The project owner reports annually on activities conducted and consults with VDHP prior to construction-related activites.

 Compliance Status